qwertyfinger/clean-architecture-sample/README.md

 # clean-architecture-sample
 Small and simple project I created a while ago showcasing usage of Clean Architecture ideas.
 And some very simple but still pretty addictive SeekBar animations.
 Presentation layer is built using the MVP pattern.

+Also packed inside: RxJava, Dagger.

 *Note: all the data inside is purposefully meaningless, don't try to make sense of it :)*